elastic/mcp-server-elasticsearch/README.md

 2. The MCP server carries out these operations (listing indices, fetching mappings, performing searches).
 3. The MCP Client processes the results and presents them in a user-friendly format.

+**SSE Transport**:

+This server supports SSE transport mechanism: For HTTP-based deployment, enabling the server to run as a standalone web service

 ## Security Best Practices

 > [!WARNING]